Paleo Doughnut RecipeGluten-free, dairy-free, sugar-free, grain-free, nut-free

 And so many of the recipes that had lovingly made their way into my book, were no longer made.
 While there were alternatives such as almond flour and coconut flour, I haven’t baked much with these due to the cost of almond flour, and my inability to get anything to be edible with only coconut flour!

-And then in October I saw the announcement on Faithful-To-Nature’s Facebook page that Health Riot’s Cassava Flour had been launched!
+And then Cassava Flour arrived in South Africa!
 I immediately ordered some and I have been busy re-testing/ re-creating my recipes using it ever since.

 Some of the highlights:

 - Gluten-free baking requires a combination of gluten-free flours to achieve an edible density and flavor.
-But, Health Riot’s Premium Cassava Flour substitutes 1:1 with ordinary wheat flour in many of your favorite recipes.
+But, Cassava Flour substitutes 1:1 with ordinary wheat flour in many of your favorite recipes.
 One flour per recipe!
+It is, however, a thirsty flour – so you may need to adjust the liquids in your recipe.

 - Grain-free baking meant you had to use almond flour or coconut flour (expensive and dry!).
 And what about those with nut-allergies?
-Health Riot’s Premium Cassava Flour is GMO‑free, Gluten‑Free, Grain‑Free, and Nut‑Free!
+Cassava Flour is GMO‑free, Gluten‑Free, Grain‑Free, and Nut‑Free!

 - And… very importantly – its tastes amazing!